jetstream-cloud/js2docs/docs/faq/alloc.md

 ---

-**8. Can you extend my allocation for me or give me access to my allocation for just a few days/weeks/months more?**
+####Can you extend my allocation for me or give me access to my allocation for just a few days/weeks/months more?

 > If your allocation is expired or out of SUs, you may request an extension, renewal, or supplement.
 Please see one of the following links:
 >